dhyuan99/VecKM/README.md

 ## Usage

-This section is illustrated with an [examples/example.ipynb](examples/examples.ipynb).
+ℹ️ This section is illustrated with an [examples/example.ipynb](examples/examples.ipynb).

 ⚠️ VecKM is sensitive to scaling.
 Please make sure to **scale your data so that your local point cloud lies within a UNIT BALL with radius 1.**